Canadian Pacific 2839

-Canadian Pacific 2839, nicknamed Beer Can, is a H1c class "Royal Hudson" type steam locomotive, built by the Montreal Locomotive Works (MLW) in 1937 and was retired in 1959.
-It was restored to operating condition in 1979 by the Southern Railway for their steam excursion program and was sold to the Blue Mountain and Reading Railroad before it was retired again in 1985.
-It is now on static display in Sylmar, California.
+Canadian Pacific 2839, nicknamed Beer Can, is a preserved H1c class Royal Hudson type steam locomotive, built by the Montreal Locomotive Works (MLW) in September 1937 for the Canadian Pacific Railway and retired in 1959.
+It was restored to operating condition in 1979 by the Southern Railway (SOU) for their steam excursion program and was sold to the Blue Mountain and Reading Railroad (BM&R) before it was retired again in 1985.

+It is now on static display at the Nethercutt Collection in Sylmar, California, United States.